Chris Myers (American football)

-Christopher Myers Jr. (born September 15, 1981) is a former American football center.
-He played college football for the University of Miami, and was drafted by the Denver Broncos in the sixth round of the 2005 NFL Draft.
+Christopher Myers Jr. (born September 15, 1981) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Miami Hurricanes, and was selected by the Denver Broncos in the sixth round of the 2005 NFL draft.
 He also played for the Houston Texans.
+He was a two-time Pro Bowl selection with the Texans.

-Early years
+Early life

 Myers is a graduate of Miami Palmetto High School.
 Coming out of high school Myers was ranked the 47th best prospect in the state of Florida by SuperPrep.
 The Miami Herald also named him to the Class 6A-5A All-Dade first team.

 College career

 Myers attended the University of Miami and was a part of some of the school's most successful teams during his time there.
 He red shirted during the 2000 season.
 In the 2001 national championship season Myers played as a reserve on the offensive line in seven games.
 During the 2002 season Myers became a starter at right guard.
 Myers was part of an offensive line that protected and blocked for Heisman Trophy finalist Ken Dorsey.
 Myers was also part of an offensive line that paved the way for Willis McGahee who enjoyed a breakout season in 2002.
 McGahee rushed for 1,753 yards in 2002 and led the NCAA in rushing touchdowns with 28.
 Like Dorsey, McGahee was additionally a Heisman finalist.
 The offensive line that season only allowed 11 sacks and Myers was only personally responsible for one of those sacks.
 The line also blocked for a running game that averaged 183 yards per game.

 During the 2003 season Myers once again started at right guard, however towards the end of the season he started three games at center.
 His efforts were good enough for him to be named to the All Big East second team.
 Once again Myers only gave up one sack and led the offensive line in least sacks given up.
 With McGahee gone the Hurricanes used a stable of three running backs in the 2003 season.
 Jarrett Payton, Tyrone Moss, and Frank Gore collectively rushed for 1,964 yards and the Miami rushing attack was ranked 33rd in the nation.

 As a senior in 2004 Myers switched positions and became the starter at right tackle.